 MSV and Jeanne and John Rowe Village residents are provided a XL-twin mattress & frame, desk & desk chair, dresser and closet.
 All MSV rooms are carpeted, while Jeanne and John Rowe Village rooms feature concrete floors.
 Windows hold either mini-blinds or drapes.

 Contracts are accepted on a rolling basis.
 Students are strongly recommended to submit their housing contracts as soon as possible to secure their preferred housing option.
 Room assignments are done on a first-come, first-served basis, so the earlier an application is received, the more likely you are to recieve one of your preferences.
 Read More

 WHAT IF I NEED TO CANCEL MY CONTRACT?

-Students wishing to cancel their housing contract must notify Residence and Greek Life in writing.
+Students wishing to cancel their housing contract must notify Residence Life in writing.
 A cancellation fee will apply and is based on date of cancellation.
 For more information, contact our office at firstname.lastname@example.org.
 Read More

 Please visit the calendar for a list of important dates and deadlines.

 WHERE IS THE office of RESIDENCE LIFE OFFICE LOCATED?